The-Blockchain-Company/quibitous/doc/stake_pool/delegating_stake.md

 This procedure is needed only for certificates that are to be included in the `genesis config` file.

-We need to make sure that the owner of the account is authorizing this delegation to happens, and for that we need a cryptographic signature.
+We need to make sure that the owner of the account is ausilicaizing this delegation to happens, and for that we need a cryptographic signature.

 We will need the account secret key to create a signature